BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 7. Authentication check

 Before warm-up even begins, your SPF, DKIM, and DMARC records need to be configured correctly.
-The best tools check this automatically and pause warm-up if something is wrong.
-This is a safety net that prevents you from warming up on a broken setup, which can actively damage your reputation.
+The best email warm-up tools check this automatically and pause warm-up if something is wrong.
+This is a safety net that prevents you from warming up on a broken setup, which can actively damage your domain reputation.

 8. Pricing at scale